Frequently Asked Questions

 NDSU File Services provide NDSU employees with a secure location to store and back-up files, and also provide an easy method for sharing files with others within and across departments.
 NDSU File Services use the Windows File Services system.

 How do I access my shared folders and files?

-In order to manually connect to your S:, U: and X: drives and other shared folders, follow the instructions below for Windows 7, Windows XP, Mac and mobile devices.
+In order to manually connect to your S:, U: and X: drives and other shared folders, follow the instructions below for Windows 7, Mac and mobile devices.
 These instructions are based on the assumption that you have permission to access the shared drives you are attempting to map.

 If you have questions or need assistance, contact the IT Help Desk.

 Do I need to install a client to use the Windows File Services system?

 No. You do not need to install a client to access Windows File Services.

 What are the S:, U: and X: drives?

 Each department can elect to have a "shared drive" with storage space on a server managed by the IT Division.